Marjan154/RandomRestaurant/README.md

 - SignUp/Login
 - This application stores a list of user favorite restaurants.
 These restaurants can be deleted.
 - This application picks a random restaurant from your list of favorites
 - This application asks for permission to use your location.
-Based on your location, and a distance the user inputs, and an optional cuisine type, it finds a random restaurant.
+Based on your location, and a distance the user inputs, and an optional cuisine type, it finds a random restaurant using the Google Maps API

 Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.co](https://www.flaticon.com/)